Skip to Content

 If you’re planning to head to the Gili’s and aren’t sure which is best for you then have this in mind:

-Gili Trawangan is the largest of the three and very popular amongst younger people who love to party.
+Gili Trawangan island is the largest of the three and very popular amongst younger people who love to party.
 While you’ll still be able to find calm corners, the island is definitely not as peaceful as Gili Meno or Gili Air.
 If you want to party every night, then I suggest you stay on Gili T. You can still take day trips to Gili Meno and Gili Air and have more relaxing experiences away from the island.

-Gili Meno is the middle island that doesn’t have as much going for it as the neighbors, so the majority of people visit the island on a day tour but don’t really tend to stay there overnight.
+Gili Meno island is the middle island that doesn’t have as much going for it as the neighbors, so the majority of people visit the island on a day tour but don’t really tend to stay there overnight.

-Gili Air is the smallest and while it does have some nice places to eat and drink, the primary purpose of staying here is to relax, snorkel, sunbathe and take it easy.
+Gili Air island is the smallest and while it does have some nice places to eat and drink, the primary purpose of staying here is to relax, snorkel, sunbathe and take it easy.
 If you only want to party once or twice (or nothing at all), then I suggest you book your stay on Gili Air and head to Gili T for a night once.
 Gili Air is the best for honeymoons, families, and couples who are over partying.
 Singles tend to prefer Gili T though.

-Getting to Gili Air
+Gili Air Island 3

 Best things to do on Gili Air